How do babies recognize emotions?

 Why do some children develop autism?

-Here at the Labs of Cognitive Neuroscience, we are working to shed light on such questions through a variety of ongoing studies.
+Here at the Boston Children's Hospital Laboratories of Cognitive Neuroscience, we are working to shed light on such questions through a variety of ongoing child development research studies.
 By learning more about brain and behavior development across the lifespan, we aim to contribute to the healthy growth and development of our children.

 To learn more about specific studies and participation opportunities, please click on the menu links to the left.
-You can also learn more about our international collaborations, including projects in Romania, Italy, England, Canada, and Chile.
+You can also learn more about our international collaborations, including projects in Romania, Pakistan, Brazil, and Bangladesh.

-In addition to studies on typical development, we have a growing program of research dedicated to infants and children who are either at risk for falling off a typical developmental path or have already been diagnosed with a developmental disorder.
-Click Autism Research Program to learn more about our autism research program, and here to see studies on dyslexia and ADHD.
+In addition to studies on typical development, we have a growing clinical research program dedicated to infants and children who are either at risk for falling off a typical developmental path or have already been diagnosed with a developmental disorder.
+Click here to learn more about our autism research program, and here to see information on our dyslexia and ADHD research opportunities.
 We strongly believe that the knowledge gained through our research will lead to earlier diagnosis, better treatment, and better outcomes for children and families affected by these disorders.

 If you would like us to keep you in the loop about upcoming studies in your child(ren)’s age range, please click the button below to sign up for our Participant Registry.